MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 In Microsoft Edge 133, the **Detached Elements** tool will be removed; instead, in the **Memory** tool, in the initial **Select profiling type** screen, select the **Detached elements** option button.
 The CDP function `EdgeDOMMemory.getDetachedNodesIds` will be removed; use `DOM.getDetachedDomNodes` instead.

 See also:
-* [Tools for investigating detached elements](./index.md#tools-for-investigating-detached-elements) in _Fix memory problems_ - additional ways to assess memory leaks.
+* [Tools for investigating detached elements](./index.md#tools-for-investigating-detached-elements) in _Fix memory problems_ - comparison of tools to view detached elements.
    * [Find DOM tree memory leaks ("Detached elements" profiling type)](./index.md#find-dom-tree-memory-leaks-detached-elements-profiling-type) in _Fix memory problems_.
    * [Find DOM tree memory leaks ("Heap snapshot" profiling type > Detached)](./index.md#find-dom-tree-memory-leaks-heap-snapshot-profiling-type--detached) in _Fix memory problems_.
    * [Record heap snapshots using the Memory tool](./heap-snapshots.md)